Dark background image

 • Whistleblowing Policy: The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-• Employee Code of Conduct: The organisation’s code makes clear to employees the actions and behaviour expected of them when representing the organisation.
+Employee Code of Conduct: The organisation’s code makes clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

-• Supplier/Procurement Code of Conduct: The organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+Supplier/Procurement Code of Conduct: The organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 The organisation works with suppliers to ensure that they meet the standards of the code and improve their worker’s working conditions.
 However, serious violations of the organisation’s supplier code of conduct will lead to the termination of the business relationship.

-• Recruitment/Agency Workers Policy: The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
+Recruitment/Agency Workers Policy: The organisation uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.

-• Ethical Trading Policy: The organisation has an Ethical Trading Policy that all our suppliers are expected to adhere to.
+Ethical Trading Policy: The organisation has an Ethical Trading Policy that all our suppliers are expected to adhere to.

-• Corporate and Social Responsibility Policy: The Organisation recognises that we must integrate our business values and operations to meet the expectations of our stakeholders.
+Corporate and Social Responsibility Policy: The Organisation recognises that we must integrate our business values and operations to meet the expectations of our stakeholders.

-The organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
+As part of our initiative to identify and mitigate the risk of slavery and human trafficking occurring within our business and supply chains, the organisation undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation’s due diligence and reviews include:

 • evaluating the modern slavery and human trafficking risks of each new supplier [this may be part of a more general human rights or labour rights assessment];